-(1846-1888), an Indiana Quaker, visited this area with a group of buffalo
+(1846-1888), an Indiana Quaker, visited this area with a group of

-and began advertising his plans for a Quaker colony
+returned to Indiana and began advertising his plans for a Quaker colony

 by a severe winter, other settlers, including those of various religious

 beliefs, soon moved to the area.
 The settlement was first called Maryetta

 of the Spanish term for the Staked Plains, Llano Estacado.

 When Crosby County was formally organized in 1886, Estacado was chosen

 as the first county seat.
 A courthouse was built two years later.

 until the 1890s when the county seat was moved to Emma

 and many of the early colonists began migrating to other areas.

 An important reminder of Estacado's pioneers is this community cemetery,

-the burial site of many early settlers and
+the burial site of many early settlers and area leaders, including

-historic record of the individuals who opened the Texas
+of the individuals who opened the Texas

 Plains and led in the region's agricultural development.

 showing Estacado in Crosby County